 Ganga Jamuna Gorkha Trek is a short and moderately graded excursion nearby Kathmandu in the Dhading district of Nepal.
 The main highlight of this trek is the two similar-looking twin waterfalls named Ganga and Jamuna.
 Along with attractive waterfalls, excellent views of Himalayan ranges including Langtang, Ganesh Himal, Manaslu, and even Annapurna ranges are visible with our own eyes.

-We embark on for Ganga Jamuna Gorkha Trek as we take a drive from Kathmandu.
-Here, along with enjoying the popular waterfall, we also get an opportunity to witness panoramic views of various Himalayan ranges.
-It is also the pilgrimage site as local people and devotees gather during the full moon of November month.
+We embark on Ganga Jamuna Gorkha Trek as we take a drive from Kathmandu.
+Here, along with enjoying the famous waterfall, we also can witness panoramic views of various Himalayan ranges.
+It is also the pilgrimage site where local people and devotees gather during the full moon of November month.
 Then, we trek towards Baseri and drive to the historical town of Gorkha for sightseeing around Gorkha durbar square.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrival in Kathmandu [1,300m/4,264 ft]::

 Upon your arrival at the Tribhuvan International Airport for the breathtaking adventure ahead.
 You will be taken into your respective hotel and into your room so that you can relax your jet-lagged body.
 As tomorrow you get to go for a sightseeing tour of the Kathmandu valley, you will need to take some time to rest.
 Stay overnight in Kathmandu.

 Day 2 : Kathmandu: Sightseeing and Trek Preparation::